-Performance outcomes Acceptable outcomes Complies Comments Flood risk management minimises the impact on property and appropriately protects the health and safety of persons at risk of Extreme, high or significant flood hazard, and: (a) indicates the position and path of all safe evacuation routes off the site; and (b) if the site contains or is within 100 metres of a flood hazard area, hazard warning signage and depth indicators are provided at key hazard points, such as at floodway crossings.
-AO12 No acceptable outcome is provided. n/a See comment for AO1.
+Performance outcomes Acceptable outcomes Complies Comments PO12 Flood risk management minimises the impact on property and appropriately protects the health and safety of persons at risk of Extreme, high or significant flood hazard, and: (a) indicates the position and path of all safe evacuation routes off the site; and (b) if the site contains or is within 100 metres of a flood hazard AO12 No acceptable outcome is provided. n/a Refer to comments for PO1. area, hazard warning signage and depth indicators are provided at key hazard points, such as at floodway crossings.
 Note-A Material change of use or Reconfiguring a lot that involves new gross floor area or increases the number of persons living, working or residing in the 'Extreme flood hazard area' identified on the Flood hazard overlay map (OM006a-o) is supported by a Flood Emergency Evacuation Plan prepared by suitably qualified persons having regard to Floodplain Management in Australia: Best Practice Principles and Guidelines (2000), prepared by Standing Committee on Agriculture and Resource Management (SCARM), CSIRO.

-Performance outcomes Acceptable out comes Complies Comments

-Significant flood hazard a rea, Low flood ha azard area or Potential flood ha azard area

-PO13 AO13 n/a See comment

-Development, where No acceptable outcome IS for AO1.

-involving Reconfiguring a provided.

-lot, is located and designed

-to:

-(a) maintain

-hydrological function

-of the premises;

-(b) not increase the

-number of people

-calculated to be at

-risk from flooding; (c) minimises the flood

-impact on adjoining

-premises; (d) ensure the safety of

-(d) ensure the safety of all persons by

-ensuring that a

-proportion of

-buildings are set

-above the defined

-flood level;

-(e) reduce the carriage

-of debris in flood

-waters;

-(f) reduce property

-damage; and

-(g) provide flood

-immune access to

-buildings.

-Note-Where the development is

-located in a 'Potential flood hazard

-area' identified on the Flood hazard overlay maps (OM006a-o) and

-there is no defined flood level a

-hydraulic (flood hazard assessment) report prepared by a RPEQ is

-required in substantiation of an

-alternative outcome is required or the

-defined flood level from the adjacent representative hazard zone is used.
+Performance outcomes Acceptable outcomes Complies Comments Significant flood hazard Significant flood hazard area, Low flood hazard area or Potential flood hazard area PO13 Development, where AO13 No acceptable outcome is n/a Refer to comments for involving Reconfiguring a lot, is located and designed to: 1 .
+PO1. (a) maintain hydrological function of the premises; (b) not increase the number of people calculated to be at risk from flooding; (c) minimises the flood impact on adjoining premises; (d) ensure the safety of all persons by ensuring that a proportion of buildings are set above the defined flood level; (e) reduce the carriage of debris in flood waters; (f) reduce property damage; and (g) provide flood immune access to buildings.
+Note-Where the development is located in a 'Potential flood hazar area' identified on the Flood hazar overlay maps (OM006a-o) and there is no defined flood level hydraulic (flood hazard assessment report prepared by a RPEQ is required in substantiation of a alternative outcome is required or the defined flood level from the adjacer representative hazard zone is used. d d d d d d d d d d d d d d d d d d d